nhs-pycom/open-source-explained/README.md

 # open-source-explained

-We are commissioning a physical booklet explaining open-source to the NHS.
-Summarising everything open-source into an easy-to-read format with pictures and infographics, that introduces the idea to NHS staff.
+We are commissioning a physical booklet summarising everything open-source into an easy-to-read format with pictures and infographics, that introduces the idea to NHS staff.

 ## Chapters